 Picture credit: John Isaac / World Bank, via Flickr

-Corporatisation and Regulation in the Private Healthcare Sector in India (CRiPS) is concerned with the expansion and changing face of private sector hospital care and related diagnostic services through an organised, and increasingly transnational, healthcare industry.
-Using a detailed case study in Maharashtra State, India, the research aims to: examine the implications of these emerging forms of healthcare delivery and their business and management practices for the healthcare sector and for practitioners and users of their services; consider the nature of past attempts at effective private sector regulation; and to advance the development of a social accountability framework for regulation of the sector.
+The Corporatisation and Regulation in the Private Healthcare Sector in India (CRiPS) project was concerned with the expansion and changing face of private sector hospital care and related diagnostic services through an organised, and increasingly transnational, healthcare industry.
+Using a detailed case study in Maharashtra State, India, the research aimed to: examine the implications of these emerging forms of healthcare delivery and their business and management practices for the healthcare sector and for practitioners and users of their services; consider the nature of past attempts at effective private sector regulation; and to advance the development of a social accountability framework for regulation of the sector.

 Chakravarthi I and BM Hunter (Eds.)
 (2019).
 Private Healthcare Sector in Mumbai and Pune since the 1980s.
 Pune: SATHI